 The Humanities Faculty is made up of the History, Geography, Business Studies, Politics, RE and Sociology.
 Within the faculty, we aim to give opportunities to broaden the mind and engage in debate, studying areas ranging from the slave trade, the environmental impact of human activities and the nature of God to the role of women in contemporary society.

 Humanities develop the skills of rigorous critical thinking, clear and effective writing and the ability to understand and interpret the world, past and present.
 We aim to develop the skills and attributes which will help students survive and thrive within the modern world.

-The Science Faculty encompasses six subjects: Biology, Chemistry, Physics, Psychology and Computer Science.
+The Science Faculty encompasses five subjects: Biology, Chemistry, Physics, Psychology and Computer Science.
 Information relating to Biology, Chemistry and Physics can be found under the ‘Science’ header within the subject menu, whilst Psychology and Computer Science can be accessed individually.

 The vision of the Science Faculty at KNGS is to enable our students to develop the underpinning knowledge, analytical skills and inquisitive attitude that will enable them to make sense of the world around them both now and in the future.

 This includes not only the physical, chemical and biological processes that enable life to exist on our planet but also the psychological issues that shape our behaviour, and the computer science that now supports our modern life more effectively.
 Our faculty structure enables us to teach each of the individual subjects to the highest standard and to enable the students to make links across disciplines and so gain a holistic understanding of the physical and social world.

 For additional information please contact the school to speak to Mrs Lisa Shakespeare – Deputy Headteacher, Curriculum